 Let’s start with what’s equal about the approaches.
 Both unit testing and integration testing are types of testing that require coding (in contrast to forms of testing that rely on screen recording, for instance.)

 You can perform both types of testing using similar or even the same tools.
 Additionally, it’s recommended that you add both forms of testing to your CI/CD pipeline.
-The difference lies in the frequency each test should be executed (which we’ll cover in the last section.)

 To summarize the differences between the two approaches, we’ll use a table;